OpenAfterHours/.github/profile/README.md

   - **Lowest possible overhead.** Compliance work doesn't generate revenue — every hour spent on it is a tax on the bank.
 Polars and uv keep that tax small.
 Millions of exposures in seconds, not hours.
-  - **Built after hours.** Maintained by ex-bank engineers in the spare hours that don't belong to a quarterly cycle — which is, it turns out, exactly when good infrastructure tends to get written.
+  - **Built after hours.** Maintained by engineers in the spare hours that don't belong to a quarterly cycle — which is, it turns out, exactly when good infrastructure tends to get written.